 • GEO (generative experience optimization) focuses on how your brand appears, performs, and gets understood across AI-powered search experiences.

-• Local SEO helps show where your business is relevant through local proof, service-area pages, regional examples, and smarter local targeting.
+• Local SEO helps your business show relevance in the places you serve through service-area pages, regional examples, local proof, and smarter local targeting.

 • AIO is a practical catch-all for thinking about how these signals work together across traditional search results, AI summaries, citations, and other AI-assisted discovery experiences.